Radoslaw-Wolnik/local-library-tutorial/README.md

 to reload after save:
 > npm install --save-dev nodemon

+and now after adding necessary scripts to the package.json to start:
+> npm run serverstart

-Additionally i will try to conteinerise it
+Additionally i will conteinerise it docker-compose up --build